wp-plugins/events-manager/readme.txt

  * Group Events
  * Personal Events
  * Activity Stream
- * more on the way!
+ * more on the way
 * SEO Permalinks
 * Assign event locations and view events by location
 * Event categories